Stadttheater Magdeburg: Directors

-Heinrich Hagin, 1912–1913

-Heinrich Hagin succeeded as director, but never dropped his positions at both the Stadttheater in Karlsruhe and the Berlin Kroll Opera House, and stayed only for two years.
+Heinrich Hagin succeeded as director in 1912, but never dropped his positions at both the municipal theatre in Karlsruhe and the Berlin Kroll Opera House, and stayed only for two years.

-Heinrich Vogeler, 1913–1930

-The former director of play Heinrich Vogeler was offered the position, the first to get a regular salary. cult legacy.
+The former director of play Heinrich Vogeler was offered the position in 1913, the first to get a regular salary.
 His first season, with a focus on operas by Verdi and Wagner, was a success, with guest singers from great opera houses.

 The beginning of the First World War caused considerable problems.
-The 2014 season offered many national-conservative plays (Das eiserne Kreuz, Lieb Vaterland, magst ruhig sein and Das Volk in Waffen), but still works by authors from now hostile countries (Shakespeare, Verdi and Puccini.
+The 1914 season offered many national-conservative plays (Das eiserne Kreuz, Lieb Vaterland, magst ruhig sein and Das Volk in Waffen), but still works by authors from now hostile countries: Shakespeare, Verdi and Puccini.
 The plays were replaced a years later by classical plays by Hebbel, Grillparzer and Ibsen, but not the expressionist plays performed elsewhere at the same time.